bronese/CloudflareDDNS/readme.md

 docker run --env-file .env bronese/ddns-updater:lastest
 ```

-The script will run indefinitely, checking your IP every 30 minutes and updating the DNS record if a change is detected.
+The script will run indefinitely, checking your IP every 30 minutes and updating the DNS record if a change is detected